Wepre Park: Facilities

-The park contains a visitor centre, large children's playground, outdoor gym, football pitches, fishing ponds, woodland walking, nature trails, toilets and recreation area.
+The park contains a visitor centre, large playground, outdoor gym, football pitches, fishing ponds, woodland walking, nature trails, toilets and recreation area.
 The park is popular with dog walkers and includes free car parking.

 Parkrun

 A hilly trail parkrun takes place in the park every Saturday morning, the 5 km run passes the waterfall and Rosie Pool and ends outside the visitor centre.

 Wildlife

 The park is protected as part of Connahs Quay Ponds and Woodlands Site of Special Scientific Interest because it is home to rare fauna and flora including the Great crested newt and badgers, both of which are protected by law.